 This is the total worth of a business’s tangible assets (inventory, equipment, property, etc.) in the event of it going out of business and all the assets being sold.

 The method we use will be determined by the type of business we are valuating.
 To discuss these and further examples as well as our processes in greater detail, please feel free to contact us or book an obligation-free consultation.

 To read more about the basics of business valuations, click here.

 Our costing for business valuations is based on the complexity of the business and the type of valuation report you require.

 Grid Forensic Accounting provides 3 types of valuation reports:

-1. Level 1 Valuation – A high-level overview of the business’s financial position through the analysis of financial statements and management accounts.
-Findings are presented in a letter format signed off by a Chartered Accountant (SA).
+This comprises a high-level overview of the business’s financial position through the analysis of financial statements and management accounts.
+Findings are presented in a letter format signed off by a chartered accountant (SA).

-2. Level 2 Valuation – A Level 1 Valuation, including confirmation of the accuracy of financial statements and management accounts, interviews with relevant personnel, and highlighting red flags.
-Findings are presented in a report format signed off by a Chartered Accountant (SA).
+Comprises a Level 1 Valuation, as well as the following: confirmation of the accuracy of financial statements and management accounts, interviews with relevant personnel and highlighting red flags.
+Findings are presented in a report format signed off by a chartered accountant (SA).

-3. Level 3 Valuation – A Level 2 Valuation, including a full line-by-line analysis of the business’s accounts, analysis of tax returns, and a business risk analysis.
-Findings are presented in an in-depth report signed off by a Chartered Accountant (SA).
+Comprises a Level 2 Valuation, as well as the following: a full, line-by-line analysis of the business’s accounts, analysis of tax returns, and a business risk analysis.
+Findings are presented in an in-depth report signed off by a chartered accountant (SA).

 We will need to discuss your specific needs in greater detail with you in order to provide you with an accurate cost estimate.